google/agi/DEVDOC.md

 See [BUILDING.md](BUILDING.md).

+See vulkan_generator folder for vulkan_generator specific build instructions.

 ## Setup to run presubmit tests locally

 Before creating a pull-request, check that your code can compile and that the